hyperoslo/Cache/README.md

 ### SyncHybridCache

-`Cache` is born to be async, but if for some reason you need to perform cache operations synchronously, there is a helper for that.
+`Cache` was born to be async, but if for some reason you need to perform cache operations synchronously, there is a helper for that.

 ```swift